moleculerjs/database/docs/README.md

 ```

 # Indexes
 You can define the indexes in the service `settings.indexes` property.
 It has a common format and every adapter will process and creates the indexes.
-Other option, if you call the `this.createIndex` method directly.
+Another option, if you call the `this.createIndex` method directly.
 [More info](#createindex)

 ## Index definition